 Conclusion

 As we learnt, a straight flush is the second strongest hand in poker, and only a royal flush can beat the hand.
 To win with a straight flush, you need to strategise your game.
 This comes with practice.
-So, download the Adda52 poker app today, create your private table or join other cash or tournaments and practice.
+So, download the Adda52 app today, create your private table or join other cash or tournaments and practice.
 Practice will help you come up with new strategies and will also help you understand the game better.